dwan12345/Cisco-CLI-Commands/research this.md

 - how to deploy a docker to a switch

 # Lambo Questions
-- what are the characteristics of MPLS circuits? why do we still use them when we have SD-WAN?
-Are they more secure than regular circuits? can you access the internet through them?
 - is it common to deploy custom containerized software to networking devices?
 - what is DNA center?
 How common is it?
+- in the diagram, how are the are the left firewalls connected? how are firepower HA links connected?

 # Notes from conversation with marcus
 - marcus did his interview via persidio, no interview with client. the other guy got rolled off. something about his planning/documentation was not good enough, Marcus did not know the specifics. my interview will most likely be with the client